Arichy/vscode-ast-explorer/README.md

 # vscode-ast-explorer README

 This project is based on [astexplorer](https://github.com/fkling/astexplorer).
-It makes you to see the ast of your code.
+It allows you to see and interact with the ast of your code easily.

 # How to use
 - command: show ast.